jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 - Most importantly, the container as we're building it at the moment does not actually contain the source code for the application --- it just contains the npm packaging files and dependencies.
 The main idea of a container is that it should contain everything needed to run the application, so clearly we will want to change this.

 - The `/srv/chat` application folder in the image is currently owned and writeable by the `node` user.
 Most applications don't need to rewrite their source files at runtime, so again applying the principle of least privilege, we shouldn't let them.
-There are also performance implications to writing in Docker containers, because writes will by default go through the [layer file system](https://docs.docker.com/storage/storagedriver/) inside the container, which are significantly slower than normal writes to disk.
-If it does need to write, the application should write to `/tmp`, which is guaranteed to be writeable, and which should be set up as a volume, so writes don't go through the layer file system.

 - The image is fairly large, weighing in at 909MB according to the handy [dive](https://github.com/wagoodman/dive) image inspection tool.
-It's not worth obsessing over image size, but we don't want to be needlessly wasteful, either.
+It's not worth obsessing over image size, but we don't want to be needlessly wasteful either.
 Most of the image's heft comes from the default `node` base image, which includes a full compiler tool chain that lets us build node modules that use native code (as opposed to pure JavaScript).
 We won't need that compiler tool chain at runtime, so from both a security and performance point of view, it would be better not to ship it to production.

 Fortunately, Docker provide a powerful tool that helps with all of the above: multi-stage builds.
 The main idea is that we can have multiple `FROM` commands in the `Dockerfile`, one per stage, and each stage can copy files from previous stages.
 Let's see how to set that up: